JosephM101/hass-os-installer-iso/README.md

 A simple live system based on `debian-bookworm` to quickly install Home Assistant OS onto `x86_64-generic` targets.

 This live system only supports *AMD64* systems with *UEFI* bootloaders.
-These are the system requirements for Home Assistant OS, and therefore they are the requirements here.
+These are the system requirements for the Home Assistant OS (amd64), and therefore they are the requirements here.

 The image is built using `live-build`, which is a system for creating customized Debian-based live images.